-- Follow-Through.
 We strive to provide a seamless turnkey product.
 Many of our clients desire to tell us what they want in their home, make the necessary changes to the initial design, and return to pick up a completed set of plans.
-At the final hand-off, our plans are permit ready; and if there are any explanations, or clarifications needed by the building department, AD&D handles this free-of-charge.
+At the final hand-off, our plans are permit ready; and if there are any explanations, or clarifications needed by the building department, Armistead Design, Inc. handles this free-of-charge.
 It is considered incidental to the overall plan design.

-- Experience.
-AD&D has extensive experience taking the difficult projects.
-Because we started from the ground up in 2004 at the height of the real estate market, AD&D started off taking the projects that often-times no one else wanted.
-Now that AD&D is established, this experience pays huge dividends in knowledge, wisdom, and insight.
+Armistead Design, Inc. has extensive experience taking the difficult projects.
+Because we started from the ground up in 2004 at the height of the real estate market, Armistead Design, Inc. started off taking the projects that often-times no one else wanted.
+Now that Armistead Design, Inc. is established, this experience pays huge dividends in knowledge, wisdom, and insight.
 We’ve seen just about every possible scenario in Florida residential construction.

-- Attention to detail.
 We pride ourselves on listening to our clients.
 Have you ever gone to the hair stylist, and told them what you want, and then had them ignore it and do a completely different hairstyle?
 Creative people are notorious for this; and some home designers can be this way too.
 We definitely have insight, and wisdom about the many aspects of home design that will or will not work, or look good.
 But, we desire to work with you, and translate your needs and wants into a beautiful, functional finished project that will feel like it is exactly what you wanted.
 We desire to produce a product that we are both happy with.
-Listen to what Jerry1334 said in his review on Houzz:

-- Our Goal.
 Our target with each project is the achievement of six individual goals as one.
 We desire for our customers to be happy, with a house that fits their needs, and budget; as well as a dynamic floor plan that flows, with a great looking final product.
 Oh, yeah, we’d like to be happy with the final product too!
-In the Venn diagram below, you will see it is the achievement of these six individual goals that we aim for.
+It is the achievement of these six individual goals that we aim for.